lhoangan/lhoangan.github.io/_posts/spiritual/2019-03-14-pray-and-receive.md

 That was crazy for me.
 And I'm glad that I was that crazy.

-Pretty much like axioms in mathematics, you don't need to prove them, but once you accept, you use them as premise for further reasoning and arguments.
+Pretty much like axioms in mathematics, you don't need to prove them, but once you accept, you use them as premises for further reasoning and arguments.
 I was not able to prove any of that, but by accepting them as the base, I found my life much more meaningful.
 I guess it how's God works: He loves us from eternity but He does not force His way into our heart but waits for us to respond.
 And once you open your heart to Him, He'll never leave you aside.
-And that how the passage apply to me: it is not just about praying and receiving, it's also about how seeking and finding the truth, knocking and being open to infinite love and grace.
+That how the passage applied to me: *it is not just about praying and receiving, it's also about how seeking and finding the truth, knocking and being open to infinite love and grace*.
 Once you open to God and accept Him as the premise of your life, you realize that "*the power of prayer is the confidence that we are being guided and cared for, even when that guidance and care are not immediately apparent*" [Bishop Barron](https://www.facebook.com/BishopRobertBarron/photos/a.343034215735712/2166441740061608/?type=3&theater)